0xmikko/layer-cake-swap-node/README.md

 pub const TOKEN_CONTRACT_ADDRESS: &'static str = "5FbDB2315678afecb367f032d93F642f64180aa3";
 ```
 9. Return to root directory and run substrate node in dev mode: `make dev`

+##

+## Disclaimer

+This application is provided "as is" and "with all faults."
+Me as developer makes no representations or
+warranties of any kind concerning the safety, suitability, lack of viruses, inaccuracies, typographical
+errors, or other harmful components of this software.
+There are inherent dangers in the use of any software,
+and you are solely responsible for determining whether this software product is compatible with your equipment and
+other software installed on your equipment.
+You are also solely responsible for the protection of your equipment
+and backup of your data, and THE PROVIDER will not be liable for any damages you may suffer in connection with using,
+modifying, or distributing this software product.